gadenbuie/intro-to-git-for-scientists/IntroToGitForScientists.md

 Git is a powerful and very flexible tool.
 Almost too flexible.
 Git works for nearly *any* workflow, for any size project, from keeping track of just one file on your own system to colossally huge projects like [the Linux kernel](https://en.wikipedia.org/wiki/Linux_kernel#Revision_control).

 As a result, there are plenty of resources that tell you _how_ to do things with git that assume you know both _what_ you want to do and _why_.
 My goal is that after reading this you'll have an idea of how git can fit into your workflow.
+I'll also introduce git in a way that you could actually start using it when you're done reading this, provided the workflow I describe is the workflow you want.

-You'll have a vague notion of git concepts and how they can do a better job of doing the things you're already doing.
+But the caveat is that there is much more to git under the hood than I'm presenting, and it's worth knowing and understanding how git works in order to take advantage of it fully (also known as harnessing the magic).
+By the end of this document, you'll have a vague notion of git concepts and how they can do a better job of doing the things you're already doing.
 But it's really just a glimpse.

-Then I'll point you in the direction of good resources that do a much better job of covering the details.
-You can take it from there.
+Then I'll point you in the direction of [good resources](#go-deep) that do a much better job of covering the gritty details.
+If you decide that git is the right tool for you, then at least bookmark [the links at the end](#great-references) for easy referencing.

+## Get started

 Let's go back to your research group and see how git can work for you.